-Georgian tourists spent nearly 630 million GEL abroad in Q1 2026 - GeoStat
+Georgian tourists spent nearly 630 million GEL abroad in Q1 2026 - Geostat

 According to the National Statistics Office of Georgia (GeoStat), Georgian residents undertook 640,900 trips abroad during the first quarter of 2026, representing a 4.3 per cent increase compared to the same period last year.
 The majority of these trips, 43.4 per cent, were made by travellers aged 31 to 50.
 Of these, 496,300 trips were by Georgian residents, marking a 2.9 per cent rise from the equivalent period in 2025.